playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 >
 > This meant that, until React 19 was marked as stable, whenever you used Next.js' app router your code was being remapped to React 19 canary releases.
 >
 > While this led to short-term stability headaches for some app router users, this enabled React and other vendors - like Vercel who makes Next.js - to cooperate on the RSC APIs.
-And no, [Vercel did not take over React](https://blog.isquaredsoftware.com/2025/06/react-community-2025/#concern-vercel-next-and-react).

 See, RSCs enabled React to have a different execution path for client and server code.
 This execution path allowed the client to intelligently skip over the reconciliation process for nodes that didn't require additional work from what the server had sent: